Kitu Super Coffee Review: A Detailed Look

 Whey protein concentrate: The company relies on this lactose-free form of protein to create a creamy texture that’s shelf-stable for nine months and doesn’t add milk sugars or fats to the drink.

-Coconut MCT oil: From what we learned on Healthline, MCT oil is a natural fat found in coconuts (among other sources) that can promote weight loss by preventing fat storage and creating a feeling of fullness.
+Coconut MCT oil: MCT oil is a natural fat found in coconuts (among other sources) that can promote weight loss by preventing fat storage and creating a feeling of fullness.

-Potassium phosphate: Livestrong classifies potassium phosphate as a food additive that works to stabilize and thicken liquids.
+Potassium phosphate: A food additive that works to stabilize and thicken liquids.
 When taken in large amounts, it can act as a laxative.
 People with kidney disease should take care not to consume too much at a time.

-Gellan gum: According to Dr. Axe, gellan gum is a vegan-friendly food additive used to thicken and stabilize liquids to give them a creamier texture.
+Gellan gum: A vegan-friendly food additive used to thicken and stabilize liquids to give them a creamier texture.

 Stevia: This plant-derived sweetener comes from a bushy shrub.
-Medical News Today reports it has an intensely sweet taste (200-300 times stronger than table sugar), despite being calorie free.
+It has an intensely sweet taste (200-300 times stronger than table sugar), despite being calorie-free.

-Monk fruit extract: According to Healthline, this melon-like guard grows in southeast Asia, and the fruit can be dried to produce a sweetening agent that’s more than 150 times sweeter than sugar but doesn’t impact blood sugar levels.
+Monk fruit extract: This melon-like guard grows in southeast Asia, and the fruit can be dried to produce a sweetening agent that’s more than 150 times sweeter than sugar but doesn’t impact blood sugar levels.

 Nothing stands out to us as being potentially problematic within this ingredients list, with the exception that some people have an aversion to zero-calorie sweeteners like Stevia because they find they create an unpleasant aftertaste.

-Kitu Super Coffee has a lot of online reviews on sites like Amazon and Netrition, so we looked through them to get a consensus of what customers thought of the products.
-The Super Coffee (all flavors) averages 3.4 stars on Amazon and 4.5 stars on Netrition.
+Kitu Super Coffee has a lot of online reviews on sites like Amazon and Netrition.
+It averages 3.4 stars on Amazon and 4.5 stars on Netrition.

 Some of the most consistent feedback we read was that customers thought the drinks tasted super sweet, despite the lack of sugar.
 Many also noted that they appreciated the 12-ounce serving sizes and their creamy texture, especially when they were chilled.